 Rosemary essential oil, peppermint essential oil, and mandarin essential oil are good additions for a stimulating bath.
 Invigorating baths improve the circulation and aid digestion.
 Try using a herbal salt scrub for smoothing skin.
 If using essential oils, use only a few drops to avoid irritation and burning sensations.

 Powdered milk may be added to the bath as a moisturizer.
 Add two tablespoons of olive oil and a few drops of rose essential oil or jasmine essential oil, too.
 Any fine vegetable or nut oil may be used in the bath.
 Almond oil, avocado oil, sunflower oil, safflower oil, walnut oil, and grapeseed oil are all excellent additions for moisturizing the skin.

-For dry, flaky skin try scrubbing with an oatmeal sachet.
 Just tie up a good portion of oatmeal in a clean handkerchief or thin cloth.
 Gentle rubbing will get rid of dead skin especially on the elbows, thighs, and hips.
 Exfoliation is a great way to get a younger looking complexion.

 To stimulate healthy skin growth, add sage, parsley, sandalwood essential oil, or thyme essential oil (along with vegetable oil) to a warm bath.
 These herbs have antioxidant properties that help heal and repair the skin.